whylabs/whylogs/README.md

 ```

 ### Serialization and deserialization
 WhyLogs uses Protobuf as the backing storage format.
-To write the data to disk, you can use standard Protobuf
+To write the data to disk, use the standard Protobuf
-serialization API:
+serialization API as follows.

 ```java
 import com.whylogs.core.DatasetProfile;